mhvk/screens/docs/index.rst

   generate synthetic data and visualize the system (for a single screen)
 * :doc:`tutorials/two_screens`:
   how to use Screen1D for radiation scattered by multiple screens
+* :doc:`tutorials/vlbi_sims`:
+  how to use the Screen1D class to generate VLBI data

 Modelling scintillation velocities